owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

         # As we will be serializing the instance, we need the distant machine
         # to have made the same imports as we did in order to deserialize the
         # object without error.
-        # This will be the caqe for TorchTrainingPlan but not for FLamby
+        # This will be the case for TorchTrainingPlan but not for FLamby
         # so we add it below
         deps = ['from flamby.datasets.fed_ixi import (Baseline,\
                 BaselineLoss,\